 2.10 Abuse Contact.
 Registry Operator shall publish on its website its accurate contact details including a valid email and mailing address as well as a primary contact for handling inquires related to malicious conduct in the TLD.

 2.11 Registrar use of .GLOBAL name and logo.
-In consideration of the payment of the Fees (as more particularly described in Section 4) and subject to Registrar’s proper performance of its obligations hereunder Registry Operator hereby grants to Registrar on and subject to the terms and conditions of this Agreement a non-exclusive, non-transferable, revocable, worldwide, royalty-free, personal licence during the Term of this Agreement to use such of Registry Operator’s name and logos as is required to identify itself as an accredited registrar for .GLOBAL.
+In consideration of the payment of the Fees (as more particularly described in Section 4) and subject to Registrar’s proper performance of its obligations hereunder Registry Operator hereby grants to Registrar on and subject to the terms and conditions of this Agreement a non-exclusive, non-transferable, revocable, worldwide, royalty-free, personal license during the Term of this Agreement to use such of Registry Operator’s name and logos as is required to identify itself as an accredited registrar for .GLOBAL.
 This license may not be assigned or sublicensed by the Registrar to any third party.
 All goodwill generated from Registrar’s use of any of Registry Operator’s name, logo or trademarks vests in and shall automatically vest in and shall belong to and be the absolute property of Registry Operator, and Registrar shall promptly do all such acts and things and execute and deliver all such documents and instruments required by Registry Operator to give Registry Operator the full benefit of this sub-section 2.11.

 3. OBLIGATIONS OF REGISTRAR